Table of Contents

 - 2.5 How to Run MySQL as a Normal User

-- 2.6 Security Issues with LOAD DATA LOCAL
+- 2.6 Security Considerations for LOAD DATA LOCAL

 - 2.7 Client Programming Security Guidelines